lila-masand/Final-Project/README.md

 I hope that this visual demonstration is satisfying and helpful.
 There is LOTS of room for polishing and improvement, and I may update the performance or UI in the future.

+## Usage
+Download the provided files and run `make` in your C++ environment, after which `./scheduling_app.exe` will run the program.
+There are no arguments required.

+## Documentation
+Further documentation is present in the source files.

+`void read_workloads`
+This method used to be `read_workload` and was altered to load all 3 workload text files at the start of the program.
+It creates the workloads and then copies them into an array that holds these workloads, and then leaves an empty slot for the user's custom workload.

+`std::string* metricsToText`
+Here, I used the old `show_processes` method as a base and wrote this new one to return two strings showing the overall metrics of the algorithm run.
+It returns each processes' attribute values at the end of the algorithm, as well as the stats for average turnaround and average response time.
+These strings are later assigned to text objects and drawn in the game loop.

+`void draw_schedule`
+This method holds the main game loop that runs the program.
+SFML graphics objects such as text, shapes, and the window itself are declared before entering the loop, and then the game loop runs as long as the window is open.
+There is a second loop that runs as long as there are events in the event queue - SFML provides both mouse and key listeners - and any valid input is mapped to an outcome such as picking a workload, picking an algorithm, submitting the input and running the algorithm, switching to the "workload maker" screen, etc. The flow of the game loop is controlled by boolean variables that denote which program screen is active and needs to be drawn.

 Here is my presentation video: https://www.youtube.com/watch?v=GioZw47CHiM